 Source: Hussman Funds

-There are many times in history when bonds simply do not diversify equity risk, most particularly when inflation rises and long-term interest rate expectations rise too fast or above critical levels.
+There are many times in history when bonds simply do not diversify equity risk, most particularly when inflation rises, and long-term interest rate expectations rise too fast or above critical levels.
 Given current government policy around the world is to print and spend with abandon until we get inflation or some other calamity, inflation as a risk should clearly not be ruled out.
 Disinflation should simply no longer be relied upon as the basis to build an entire portfolio, which as an aside basically completely invalidates most passive portfolio approaches.
-Paradoxically, these portfolios or index focused investment styles are more popular than ever!
+Paradoxically, these portfolios or index-focused investment styles are more popular than ever.

 Source: FRB, Bloomberg Finance LP, DB Global Research.
-Note: Data for the graph courtesy of Torsten Slok, Deutsche Bank
+Note: Data for the graph courtesy of Torsten Slok,

-Whether you stick with the traditional portfolio or move more into equities, if you are constrained to traditional long only assets, you will probably end up with a much riskier and lower returning portfolio today than you had before.
+Whether you stick with the traditional portfolio or move more into equities, if you are constrained to traditional long-only assets, you will probably end up with a much riskier and lower returning portfolio today than you had before.
 Bonds may no longer protect and diversify, and equity risk is escalating with the nature of the investors in equities and higher valuations bringing down future return forecasts.
 There is certainly plenty to be concerned about contrary to consensus (and I haven’t even mentioned Taiwan).

 Expect a Paradigm Shift

-We can see rampant signs of speculation in equities, and the period we’re living through is very reminiscent of late 1999.
+We can see rampant signs of speculation on equities, and the period we’re living through is very reminiscent of late 1999.
 For instance, there is massive call volume bidding up the prices of the worst quality and most shorted stocks in the market (see diagram below), as well as less shorting in markets than we’ve seen for a very long time.
-We could potentially see continuing rises in equities driven by price insensitive buyers such as index investors and speculators, before a massive market collapse similar to 1987 or early 2000 when the trend reverses.
+We could potentially see continuing rises on equities driven by price-insensitive buyers such as index investors and speculators, before a massive market collapse similar to 1987 or early 2000 when the trend reverses.
 This is what happens in bubbles – they become removed from fundamentals, escalate, last longer than anyone expects, and then – often with unpredictable timing – they collapse.